Hydrogen-powered aircraft: Aircraft projects

 In 1975, Lockheed prepared a study of liquid hydrogen fueled subsonic transport aircraft for NASA Langley, exploring airliners carrying 130 passengers over 2,780 km (1500 nmi); 200 passengers over 5,560 km (3,000 nmi); and 400 passengers over 9,265 km (5,000 nmi).

 Between April 2000 and May 2002, the European Commission funded half of the Airbus-led Cryoplane Study, assessing the configurations, systems, engines, infrastructure, safety, environmental compatibility and transition scenarios.

-Multiple configurations were envisioned: a 12 passenger business jet with a 3500 nmi range, regional airliner for 44 passengers over 1500 nmi and 70 passengers over 2000 nmi, a medium range aircraft for 185 passengers over 4000 nmi and long range aircraft for 380 to 550 passengers over 8500 nmi.
+Multiple configurations were envisioned: a 12-passenger business jet with a 3500 nmi range, regional airliner for 44 passengers over 1500 nmi and 70 passengers over 2000 nmi, a medium range narrowbody aircraft for 185 passengers over 4000 nmi and long range widebody aircraft for 380 to 550 passengers over 8500 nmi.

 In September 2020, Airbus presented three ZEROe hydrogen-fuelled concepts aiming for commercial service by 2035: a 100-passenger turboprop, a 200-passenger turbofan, and a futuristic design based around a blended wing body.

 The aircraft are powered by gas turbines rather than fuel cells.

 In December 2021, the UK Aerospace Technology Institute (ATI) presented its FlyZero study of cryogenic liquid hydrogen used in gas turbines for a 279-passenger design with 5250 nmi of range.
 ATI is supported by Airbus, Rolls-Royce, GKN, Spirit, General Electric, Reaction Engines, Easyjet, NATS, Belcan, Eaton, Mott MacDonald and the MTC.

 In August 2021 the UK Government claimed it was the first to have a Hydrogen Strategy.
 This report included a suggested strategy for hydrogen powered aircraft along with other transport modes.

 In March 2022, FlyZero detailed its three concept aircraft: